riboviz/example-datasets/README.md

-# example-datasets - Example datasets to run with RiboViz.
+# Example datasets to run with RiboViz.

-This repository is for the configuration files and genome/annotation files needed to run the [riboviz](https://github.com/riboviz/riboviz) ribosome profiling pipeline on specific datasets.
+This **example-datasets** repository is for the configuration files and genome/annotation files needed to run the [riboviz](https://github.com/riboviz/riboviz) ribosome profiling pipeline on specific datasets.
 It aims to:

 * provide specific example datasets for new users to try or to adapt
 * share up-to-date tested example datasets between the riboviz development team